-The Clery Act Coordinator also contacts departments on campus and other individuals with significant responsibility for student and campus activities that may have received reports of crimes that were not reported to WPI Police.
-They are asked to submit information to the Clery Act Coordinator for compilation.
+The Clery Compliance Coordinator also contacts CSAs and WPI departments with significant responsibility for student and campus activities that may have received reports of crimes that were not reported to WPI Police.
+They are asked to submit information to the Clery Compliance Coordinator for compilation.

-Statistics are compiled by the Clery Act Coordinator.
-The Coordinator examines all reports from all the sources to ensure that none of the reports are double counted and to prevent duplication.
+Statistics are compiled by the Clery Compliance Coordinator.
+The Clery Compliance Coordinator examines all reports from all the sources to ensure that none of the reports are double counted and to prevent duplication.